kubeshark/docs/src/pages/en/integrations_influxdb.md

 ## Sending Identity-aware Latency Information

-The following example uses the [`onItemCaptured`](/en/automation_hooks#onitemcaptureddata-object) hook to send latency and status-code data to an InfluxDB instance on every API call.
+The following example utilizes the [`onItemCaptured`](/en/automation_hooks#onitemcaptureddata-object) hook and calls [`vendor.influxdb`](/en/automation_helpers#vendorinfluxdburl-string-token-string-organization-string-bucket-string-measurement-string-data-object-tags-object) to send latency and status-code data to an InfluxDB instance on every API call.
 In addition to the latency and status metrics, each message includes the service, path and namespace as tags to enable easy filtering in InfluxDB.

 ```js
 function onItemCaptured(data) {
   if (data.protocol.name !== "http") return;  // ignore non-HTTP traffic

   vendor.influxdb(
     env.INFLUXDB_URL,
     env.INFLUXDB_TOKEN,